SOS - Sea Surface Height Anomaly

 This visualization shows how the height of the ocean surface has changed from 2015 to 2025, based on data collected from satellite altimeters operated by NASA and its partners.
 Sea-surface height can be measured using radar: satellites send out radio waves that bounce off the ocean and return to the satellite as echoes.
 The strength and timing of those return signals indicates sea surface height.
 Blue regions show where sea level has decreased since 1992, while orange and red regions are where sea level has increased.
 Sea levels are rising due to the melting of land ice and the expansion of seawater as it warms.

-Science On A Sphere Content
+Sea Surface Height Science On a Sphere Content

 Still image of sea surface height anomaly on a globe